Note on the reheating temperature in Starobinsky-type potentials: The particular case

 Now, taking into account that $H_k/k=1/a_k$ and that $a_ke^{N_k}=a_{end}$, one gets

 and, using that from the end of inflation to the matter-radiation equality the effective EoS parameter is $1/3$, which implies $a_{end} \rho^{1/4}_{end}=a_{eq} \rho^{1/4}_{eq}$, one finally obtains

 \

 This formula is very interesting because it depends neither on the shape of the potential during inflation, nor on the pivot scale.
-Instead it only depends on parameters which could be observationally measured.
-Choosing for example $z_{eq}=3365$ and $T_0=2.725$ K $= 2.35\times 10^{-4}$ eV and using once again that $T_{eq}=(1+z_{eq})T_0$ and $\rho_{eq}=\frac{\pi^2}{15}g_{eq}T_{eq}^4\cong 8.8\times 10^{-1} \mbox{eV}^4$, we get the following abnormally small number, $g_{re}\cong {0.732},$ which is in contradiction with the values of the effective degrees of freedom (see for instance Figure $1$ of \cite{husdal}).
-In fact its minimum value is approximately $3.36$, which is obtained at the matter-radiation equality.
+Instead it only depends on the number of degrees of freedom at the matter-radiation equality.
+Effectively, using once again that $T_{eq}=(1+z_{eq})T_0$ and $\rho_{eq}=\frac{\pi^2}{15}g_{eq}T_{eq}^4$, with $g_{eq}=3.36$ the number of degrees of freedom at the matter-radiation equality, we get the following abnormally small number

+which is in contradiction with the values of the effective degrees of freedom (see for instance Figure $1$ of \cite{husdal}).
+In fact its minimum value is approximately $g_{eq}=3.36$, which is obtained at the matter-radiation equality.

 \